 When we assess the Inner Critic voices, we quickly come to a conclusion that these voices may come from particular people that have, consciously or unconsciously, criticized us, or from media that suggests how to look in a certain way, or from society who instructs us how to behave in a certain way.
 But what Tara teaches is that although these forces, intensified for women by a patriarchal world, can be very strong, these external forces have not necessarily led to our strong Inner Critic.
 In fact, we have our Inner Critic that voices our safety instinct to protect us from any potential threats, risks, or dangers.
 That voice may have been useful and existential - as we know - when we lived next to saber-tooth tigers, so since we (relatively) face less physical or vital threats nowawadays, our Inner Critic has shifted its focus on any threats, risks, or dangers - on an emotional level.

 So whenever we want to do something that our heart longs to do, e.g. ask this woman or man for a date, ask for this promotion or pay rise, go for your dreams that have been locked away for years - meaning whenever we want to play big, our Inner Critic is alert sensing increased potential emotional pain.
 "What if the man rejects you?
-This will hurt like s*it!"
+This will hurt!"
 "What if your boss says no?
 Then you have made a fool of yourself!
 Who do you think you are?
 You are not ready, qualified, good enough to ask for more money!"
 "What if it doesn`t work out?
 What if you fail?
 What will others think of you?
 What if we waste our time?
 What if this is another wrong decision?"
 Are these questions or comments familiar to you?
 Then let`s learn how to deal with those!

 2. Noticing our Inner Critic with curious compassion

 What Tara Mohr is also teaching us well is that instead of arguing with our Inner Critic or trying to prove them wrong, such as "I AM qualified enough!
-I have proven this by doing this certification, that additional training, and this big project on the top."
+I have proven this by doing this certification, that additional training, and this big project on top."
 As you can sense, this requires only more energy and drags you down than really lifts you up.
 Also this suggests that you seem to seek external validation (in this case, from your Inner Critic) until you believe you are worth the recognition, fulfilment, or love.

-So as a more effective approach, Tara suggests - just as mindfulness teaches us - to notice whenever our Inner Critic comes up and what emotions or stories it brings to us.
+So as a more effective approach, Tara suggests - just as mindfulness teaches us - to notice whenever our Inner Critic comes up and to observe what emotions or stories it brings to us.
 So for example, if you want to reach out to your date and your Inner Critic surfaces by shouting, "No, don`t reach out to him.
 He doesn`t deserve it.
 You are better off without him.
 Rather wait for him to reach out.
 Who knows what his intentions are or how many girls he is texting at the same time?
 We don`t know him well enough!", you can then just observe, even if it may be emotional or overwhelming, "OK, the Inner Critic is here again.
 I hear you."

 3. Bring in movement, compassion, and values

 "What is it that you are afraid of?
 I understand that you want to protect me in case he hurts me or has other intentions than I do.
 And I do remember past rejections that hurt.
 But I also know that I want to get to know him and just explore where this will lead us.
-He may be not the right one, but how can I know if I don`t give him a chance?
+He may not be the right one, but how can I know if I don`t give him a chance?
 Thank you for raising your concerns, I will take good care of me, so now you can take a rest."
 This approach is full of compassion, values, and movement.
 Let me explain.

 Compassion helps us understand the Inner Critic fears, but also send compassion to ourselves, while we are dealing with these harsh voices in our head.
 Tara Mohr nicely describes that if you see a scared child, you wouldn`t also shout at it, that would only make it more afraid.
-So bring in compassion, to whatever extent you want to and are capable of, don´t rush what may not feel natural right now.
+So bring in compassion, to whatever extent you want to and are capable of, don`t rush what may not feel natural right now.

 Values help us immensely in providing us clarity and guidance to where we truly want to go.
 Our Inner Critic wants to keep us safe, so often in our "comfort zone".
 Our values bring to us a movement forward, what our heart truly wants and what brings forth our truest and fullest self.
 Knowing that our Inner Critic likely comes out when we want to do something new, exciting, unusual, can help us quieting our Inner Critic, while honouring and staying true to our values.